John KuehJohn Kueh

 I maintain several live products — subs.rip, journeys.im, bq-analytics, and glp3.wiki.
 I write articles, run SEO loops, and do client work.
 A year ago that workload would've needed a team of three or four.

 The agents don't replace thinking or judgment.
-They handle the volume — the mining, the patching, the ticket filing, the CI fixing, the overnight refactors.
+They handle the volume — the mining, the patching, the CI fixing, the overnight refactors.
 The work I do is directing: writing skills, scoping tasks, reviewing output, deciding what to ship next.

 If you're evaluating whether one person can ship at this pace, this is how.